-- 1. Complete Bloodborne Pathogens training.
+- Complete Bloodborne Pathogens training.
 You will be assigned Bloodborne Pathogens training from one of the following online modules.
 Contact EHS with any questions you may have regarding training content or the Bloodborne Pathogens Exposure Control Plan. - a.
-University New Employees: To access training, log in to the Learning and Development

-Portal training system using your NinerNet credentials.
+University New Employees: To access training, log in to the Learning and Development Portal using your NinerNet credentials.
 Click "Assigned Training" and complete the training.
 If you do not see the Bloodborne Pathogens training, there may be a 24-hour delay in the system. - b.
-Research and Laboratory Employees: The CITI Bloodborne Pathoge ns training will be assigned by the Research and Economic Development Department. - 2.
+Research and Laboratory Employees: The CITI Bloodborne Pat hogens training will be assigned by the Division of Research - 2.
 Decide whether to consent or decline receiving the Hepatitis B vaccination and complete each section of the form. - a.
 If you decide to consent to receiving the vaccination, please contact the Student Health Center to schedule an appointment. - b.
 If you decide to decline receiving the Hepatitis B vaccination, please complete the Hepatitis B Vaccination Declination form. - 3.
 Review the Hepatitis B virus and vaccination information.

-Please complete the Hep B form electronically via DocuSign or print and submit the 3rd page of the attached Hep B Consent / Declination form to the Environmental Health and Safety Office by XX-XX-XXXX.
+Please complete the Hep B form electronically via DocuSign or print and submit the 3rd page of the attached Hep B Consent / Declination form to EHS by XX-XX-XXXX.

 Questions regarding the Bloodborne Pathogens Exposure Control Plan should be referred to EHS.
-You may reach the office via phone (704-687-1111) or email (ehsoffice@charlotte.edu).
+You may reach the office via phone, 704-687-1111 or email (ehsoffice@charlotte.edu).